ivadomed/lumbar-classification-rsna-challenge-2024/README.md

 # Running the code on the challenge data

-If you want to replicate our work you first need to preprocess the data from the challenge following the instructions in the [preprocessing](preprocessing/README.md).
+If you want to replicate our work you first need to preprocess the data from the challenge following the instructions in the [preprocessing_RSNA_challenge](preprocessing_RSNA_challenge/README.md) folder.
 Then you can train the models using the [ResNet_training](ResNet_training/README.md) folder.
 Then to perform inference on the kaggle dataset you can use the [ResNet_inference_RSNA_challenge](ResNet_inference_RSNA_challenge/README.md).